 ElderCaring is a gift to the people of Chattanooga from a church that wants to live out Christ's example (and command) to care for one another.
-Those who contribute full-time care to a family member who has dementia within their home are eligible to apply.
-The purpose is to give that person a few hours respite to attend to their own needs while their loved one enjoys a variety of activities.
+Those who give full-time care to a family member who has dementia within their home are eligible to apply.
+The purpose is to give that person a few hours of time to attend to their own needs while their loved one enjoys a variety of activities.
 Look at the pictures and decide for yourself if the participants are having a good time.

 Singing is a special time.
 Familiar hymns and "campfire songs" evoke pleasant memories and create a sense of belonging.